 Your routine doesn’t have to be difficult.
 Simply take time to walk around the neighborhood every day or take 30 minutes three times a week to visit the local health club.
 You won’t believe how much 30 minutes of exercise at least three times a week can affect you positively, both mentally and physically.
 Make your New Year's resolution today, by vowing that you'll make an effort to get fit while recovering from addiction.
 The difference will be something to be proud of.

 To learn more about how fitness can affect your recovery, continue reading or call us today!

 Are you suffering from an addiction and aren’t sure where to turn next?
 Regardless of how bad your drug or alcohol use has become, help is always available.
 You’re not alone in this.
 Recovery is just a phone call or visits away.
-Contact our substance abuse treatment centers in Asheville NC to learn about our highly successful outpatient programs.
+Contact our substance abuse treatment centers in Charlotte NC to learn about our highly successful outpatient programs.
 We are here to help you get back on track to a healthier, happier life.
-Call Legacy Freedom of Asheville today.
+Call Freedom Detox of Charlotte today.